 Financial Enforcement Hearings

-At present, operations of the Small Claims Court are expected to resume in November.
+At present, full operations of the Small Claims Court are expected to resume in January.
 Such operations of the Small Claims Court involve financial enforcement hearings such as garnishment hearings, examination hearings, among others.
 Whereas monetary aspects of an Order of the Landlord Tenant Board must be enforced via the Small Claims Court, the continued closure of normal operations of the Small Claims Court results in delay in enforcing the monetary aspects of an Order from the Landlord Tenant Board.

 Despite communications and rhetoric suggesting that the Landlord Tenant Board is resuming normal operations, both landlords and tenants should anticipate that the Landlord Tenant Board will be gradually resuming operations and will continue to prioritize urgent matters involving health and safety.
 Furthermore, whereas lengthy delays existed prior to the Covid Crisis, it is quite likely that those matters that fail to meet the urgency criteria will, unfortunately, remain subject to lengthy delay.